dand-code/plugin-chrome/README.md

 - delete an item from the list and
 - delete all items.

-Among other improvements, __the challenge now is to make the browser recognize on the pages that I access the words stored in my list and to show me a notification that allows me to recode the note I wrote for each word found.__
+Among other improvements, __the challenge now is to make the browser recognize the words stored in my list a long the websites and allow me to access the notes of those words.__

 I'm in full production.
 I hope to be able to share the results soon.